nojs/nojs.github.com/index.md

 It's metalua's gg inspired, or, to be more precise, metalua's gg rip implementation in javascript.
-It was so awesome to read all of Fabien's posts on it, and I wanted it so badly in javascript-land, that I couldn't resist having it here.
+It was so awesome to read all of [Fabien's posts](http://metalua.blogspot.com/) on it, and I wanted it so badly in javascript-land, that I couldn't resist having it here ripped-off.

 * [jscc](/jscc) Javascript compiler compiler